 The Company may repay amounts borrowed any time without penalty.
-Borrowings under the Credit Facility may be reborrowed.
+Borrowings under the 2024 Credit Facility may be reborrowed.

-The Credit Agreement contains representations and warranties, affirmative, negative and financial covenants, and events of default that are customary for loans of this type.
-The financial covenants require the Company and its subsidiaries on a consolidated basis to maintain (i) a Consolidated Senior Secured Leverage Ratio not in excess of 2.50:1.00 as of the end of any fiscal quarter, and (ii) a Consolidated Interest Coverage Ratio not less than 3.00:1.00 as of the end of any fiscal quarter of fiscal year 2025.
-The Company is also required to maintain at least \$5.0 million of the Company's cash and/or marketable securities with the Lender which is considered restricted cash and is included in long-term prepaid expenses and other assets as of January 31, 2024 and July 31, 2024 on the Company's unaudited condensed consolidated balance sheets.
+The 2024 Credit Agreement contains representations and warranties, affirmative, negative and financial covenants, and events of default that are customary for loans of this type.
+The financial covenants require the Company and its subsidiaries on a consolidated basis to maintain (i) a Consolidated Total Leverage Ratio not in excess of 4.00:1.00 as of the end of any fiscal quarter, and (ii) a Consolidated Interest Coverage Ratio not less than 3.00:1.00 as of the end of any fiscal quarter ending January 31, 2025.

-The Credit Facility is guaranteed by the Company and each of its current and future material domestic subsidiaries (the "Guarantors") and secured by substantially all of the personal property, subject to customary exceptions, of the Borrower and the Guarantors, in each case, now owned or later acquired, including a pledge of all of the Borrower's capital stock, the capital stock of all of the Company's domestic subsidiaries, and 65% of the capital stock of foreign subsidiaries that are directly owned by the Borrower or a Guarantor.
+The 2024 Credit Facility is guaranteed by the Company and each of its current and future material domestic subsidiaries (the "Guarantors") and secured by substantially all of the personal property, subject to customary exceptions, of the Borrower and the Guarantors, in each case, now owned or later acquired, including a pledge of all of the Borrower's capital stock, the capital stock of all of the Company's domestic subsidiaries, and 65% of the capital stock of foreign subsidiaries that are directly owned by the Borrower or a Guarantor.